Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Mean-Field theory

 In conventional JJs, the supercurrent cannot flow at $\vphi=n \pi$ (where $n$ is any integer) due to time-reversal symmetry~\cite{golubov2004}.
-JJs made with weak ferromagnetic links or with materials that host spin-orbit coupling in the presence of a magnetic field~\cite{trimble2021jjsymmetry,diez2023jjsymmetry}, sustain supercurrent at $\vphi=\pi$, and this is a signature of time-reversal symmetry breaking.
-The lack of supercurrent at $\vphi=n \pi$ remains valid for a GJJ isolated by an LC quantum harmonic oscillator.
-Furthermore, the microscopic Dirac-BdG Hamiltonian, which describes the complete electron system of a GJJ~\cite{titov2006}, and from which the Andreev Hamiltonian is derived, as elaborated in Refs.~\cite{pellegrino2022effect, vacante2024impurity}, retains explicit time-reversal symmetry when $\vphi$ is set at $n \pi$.
+On the other side, JJs made with weak ferromagnetic links or with materials that host spin-orbit coupling in the presence of a magnetic field~\cite{trimble2021jjsymmetry,diez2023jjsymmetry}, sustain supercurrent at $\vphi=\pi$, and this is a signature of TRSB.
+The lack of supercurrent at $\vphi=n \pi$ remains valid for a GJJ isolated from an LC quantum harmonic oscillator.
+Furthermore, the microscopic Dirac-BdG Hamiltonian, which describes the complete electron system of a GJJ~\cite{titov2006}, and from which the Andreev Hamiltonian is derived \cite{pellegrino2022effect, vacante2024impurity}, retains explicit time-reversal symmetry when $\vphi$ is set at $n \pi$.
 In our global system, although the total Hamiltonian is invariant under time reversal, the interaction between the GJJ and an LC quantum harmonic oscillator leads to the emergence of a non-zero supercurrent at $\varphi=\pi$.
-This phenomenon can be attributed to the spontaneous breaking of time-reversal symmetry.
+This effect represents a hallmark of spontaneous TRSB arising from inductive coupling.
 Considering the GJJ isolated from the LC quantum harmonic oscillator, the expectation value of the current operator $\hat{I}_{\rm A}$ for generic ABSs $\hat{\gamma}_{j, k}^\dagger\ket{\rm vac}$ at $\varphi = \pi^+$ and $\varphi = \pi^-$ is zero, except for ABSs associated with total transmission.
-In these specific cases, for values of $k$ such that transmission $\tau(k) = 1$, the corresponding pairs of degenerate ABSs have zero-energy splitting between them.
-This scenario can be interpreted as the ground state of the GJJ, when isolated from the LC quantum harmonic oscillator, hosts pairs of counter-propagating supercurrents of equal magnitude, sustained by the degenerate ABSs associated with total transmission.
-Heuristically, this configuration can be viewed as unstable, and once the coupling between the GJJ and the LC quantum harmonic oscillator is activated ($g \neq 0$), the interaction between the two circuits breaks this current balance, leading to finite supercurrents at $\varphi = \pi$.
+In these specific cases, for values of $k$ such that transmission $\tau(k) = 1$, the corresponding pairs of degenerate ABSs have zero-energy splitting~\cite{fatemi2025}.
+When the GJJ is isolated from the LC quantum harmonic oscillator, its ground state hosts pairs of counter-propagating supercurrents of equal magnitude, sustained by the degenerate ABSs associated with total transmission.
+This zero-net-current configuration becomes unstable once the coupling between the GJJ and the LC quantum harmonic oscillator is turned on ($g \neq 0$), the interaction between the two circuits then breaks the current balance, producing a finite supercurrent at $\varphi = \pi$.